prividentity/ultrapass_identity_check/README.md

 ---

-## Introduction to PrivateID Services
+## Introduction to Ultrapass Services

-**PrivateID** is the overarching platform behind the Ultrapass Authenticator.
-Here’s how the broader **PrivateID** service offerings map to typical enterprise or developer needs:
+**Ultrapass** is the overarching platform behind the Ultrapass Authenticator.
+Here’s how the broader **Ultrapass** service offerings map to typical enterprise or developer needs:

-### PrivateID Downloadable Software Services
+### Ultrapass Downloadable Software Services

 1. **Downloadable Computer Software for Biometric Identification**
    - Software utilities, SDKs, or modules that can be installed on devices, self-check-in kiosks, or servers.
    - Manages biometric capture, liveness checks, and token creation.

 2. **Biometric Identification Apparatus**
-   - Hardware and sensor packages optimized for the PrivateID ecosystem.
+   - Hardware and sensor packages optimized for the Ultrapass ecosystem.
    - Ensures high-fidelity biometric capture, further reducing error rates and false matches.

 3. **Downloadable Computer Programs for Identity Control, Verification, and Enrollment**